tpetricek/TomaspNet.Website/source/academic/index.md

   style="float:right;margin:5px 0px 5px 5px" />
 </div>

-I believe that tracking what applications _require_ from the envirnoment in which they run is perhaps more important than tracking how they _affect_ the envirnoment.
+I believe that tracking what applications _require_ from the environment in which they run is perhaps more important than tracking how they _affect_ the environment.

 In a modern
 application, the environment includes services called, resources, system capabilities,